Sirpy

 R. Narayanan Sirpy, known by his stage name Sirpy, is an Indian film score and soundtrack composer.
 He has predominantly scored music for Tamil films apart from working in Telugu and Malayalam films.
 He has also sung a few of his own compositions.

 Career

 Sirpy debuted as a music composer in 1992 for the film Manobala's Senbaga Thottam and has composed for over 50 commercial and critically acclaimed feature films.
+Manobala initially wanted him to compose for Rajinikanth starrer Oorkavalan; however Veerappan felt it would be tough for him to handle songs for a film of a star, hence replaced with Shankar–Ganesh.

+Personal life

 His son Nandhan Ram made his acting debut as lead actor with the film Palli Paruvathile (2017).

 Awards

 He has won the Best Music director award from the Government of Tamil Nadu for the year 2002 for the film Unnai Ninaithu and the Kalaimamani Award in the year 1997.